 On a global basis, the band 1 300–1 350 MHz (and in many countries also the band 1 215–1 300 MHz) is extensively used for primary surveillance radar, mainly providing long-range independent non-cooperative airspace surveillance.
 This use is expected to continue to be required for the long term.

-The use of this band for GNSS signals (GPS L2, GLONASS L2, Galileo E6 and Beidou B6) is not for civil aircraft applications.
+The use of this band for GNSS signals (GPS L2, GLONASS L2, Galileo E6 and BeiDou B6) is not for civil aircraft applications.

 A new development in radar technology is the multi-static primary surveillance radar (MSPSR).
 MSPSR may provide more spectrum-efficient use of this band and better coverage at lower altitudes.
 However, the implementation of MSPSR is dependent on the cost and improved spectrum efficiency that can be obtained.